BU-ISCIII/relecov_biohackaton/group4/Group4_Tasks.md

     </center>
 </p>

-- FASTQ automatically detects this encoding and shows the corresponding Sanger/Illumina 1.9 equivalente encoding:
+- FASTQ automatically detects this encoding:

 <p>
   <center>
   <img src="./images/fastqc_it.png" width="75%" />
   </center>
 </p>

 ...

+Also, it seems that .bam files from S5 do not contain ~ symbol